 Surprising reasons to be optimistic about saving forests [11/14/2014]

 - In the 1990s, the world watched with alarm as vast tracts of tropical rainforest were torn down for timber and croplands, dug up for minerals and energy, and flooded for hydroelectric projects. - Conservation groups, governments, philanthropists, and institutions like the World Bank collectively spent billions of dollars on programs to stop the carnage. - But as viewed from satellites high above Earth’s surface, those efforts barely dented deforestation rates.

 ‘Militarized occupation’: local communities pay the price for palm oil [11/11/2014]

+This article is the first in a three-part series that will examine the global impact of oil palm agriculture on local communities.
 There’s little doubt that the use of palm oil is expanding rapidly throughout the world, and with it the need for millions of hectares of land to grow oil palm trees.
-The results can be devastating for local communities who depend on the agriculture and forests that these lands support.
-A recent report catalogs the issues that arise with oil palm expansion.
+The results […]

 Climate change to boost farmland, diminish harvests, says new study [09/29/2014]

-Climate change is likely to alter how we humans grow adequate amounts of food for a swelling global population.
+Ninety-two percent of intact forests suitable for cultivation Climate change is likely to alter how we humans grow adequate amounts of food for a swelling global population.
 Assessing just how much and where those changes will occur has been difficult.
-But a new study takes aim at those very questions and could provide a guide for the debate over feeding the planet while also preserving biodiversity and the forests that filter out the carbon we produce.
+But a new study takes aim at those very questions and could provide a guide […]

 Four countries pledge to restore 30 million hectares of degraded lands at UN Summit [09/25/2014]